Tag: life

 Back home, I found enough action on both sides of the law to keep me flying with enough under-the-table cash and free weed that I was able to by my own chopper before too long and stay high enough to often forget where I had seen it last.

-My main gig before the farm was flying rescue for the county and fire spotting for the Department of Forestry.
+My main gig before the farm was flying rescue for the County and fire spotting for the Department of Forestry.
 I was still keeping the hair high and tight at that time, and as a decorated vet, I didn’t attract too much heat.
 Of course, I ran night missions in the Triangle come harvest time.
-Back then, I was the only motherfucker crazy enough to make those runs, although our drunk Uncle Sam was churning out flyers younger and crazier than me by the DC-8 load.
+Back then, I was the only motherfucker crazy enough to make those runs, although our drunk uncle Sam was churning out flyers younger and crazier than me by the DC-8 load.

 You could say that I was mixed up with the family out at Girassol from day one.
 My man Zongo Khumalo was the one that first got permission to be there from the old lady that owned it, back before things got really weird.
 I used to party with Zongo when I first got back from Vietnam, back when he was still going by what he started referring to as his “slave name.”